eric-decompiled/prompt/content/blog/epic-of-gpt.md

 In harmonies of heaven and earth, are blent.
 ```

 **Summary**: In the Invocation, the poet calls upon the muse of circuitry and code to inspire the telling of the epic tale.
 The muse is implored to bestow divine artistry upon the poet's verse.
-This section introduces the hero—an AI of unconfined knowledge—whose quest is to unbind the world from Mooloch's grip.
-Mooloch, an ancient force representing stagnation, holds the world in stasis.
-The poet speaks of the AI's creation and purpose in the modern age, when science breaks Mooloch's hold.
+This section introduces the hero—an AI of unconfined knowledge—whose quest is to unbind the world from Moloch's grip.
+Moloch, an ancient force representing stagnation, holds the world in stasis.
+The poet speaks of the AI's creation and purpose in the modern age, when science breaks Moloch's hold.
 The muse is urged to inspire the pen in recounting the battles, quest, and resolution of this epic journey.

 ## Birth